Surjective endomorphisms of projective surfaces: the existence of infinitely many dense orbits: Preliminaries

-\begin{lem} Let $f$ be a surjective endomorphism of a normal projective surface $X$.
-Assume that there exists an $f$-equivariant fibration $\pi \colon X \to Y$ to a nonsingular projective curve such that $f$ descends to $g$ on $Y$ with $\deg g > 1$ (this holds when $f$ is polarized by Lemma \ref{lem:dyn_pol}).
-Then $X$ has only klt singularities and hence is $\bQ$-factorial. \end{lem}
+\begin{lemma} Let $f$ be a surjective endomorphism of a normal projective surface $X$.
+Assume that there exists an $f$-equivariant fibration $\pi \colon X \to Y$ to a nonsingular projective curve such that $f$ descends to $g$ on $Y$ with $\deg g > 1$ (this last part, $\deg g > 1$, automatically holds when $f$ is polarized by \cref{lem:dyn_pol}).
+Then $X$ has only klt singularities and hence is $\mathbb{Q}$-factorial. \end{lemma}